finos/legend/docs/getting-started/introduction-to-legend.md

 ## Start Using Legend Today

+There are multiple ways to get started with Legend: getting access to the Studio hosted instance, using Legend Omnibus to get the Legend environment up and running locally, or installing Legend.

 ### Studio hosted instance

 This is the easiest way to get started with Legend as it does not involve any installation steps.